 Maybe I’d even share how she was diagnosed with autism 4 years later and how I didn’t realize what a gift this would be until I set aside my own expectations of what life would be like & began dancing to the music right alongside her.

 I would tell you how 7.5 years after giving birth to Nadia, I did it all over again and experienced a second “best moment of my life” when her sister Natasha arrived.
-I would tell you stories about the glorious first days at home as well as the gut honest truth about postpartum depression and how I don’t really enjoy breastfeeding.
+I would tell you stories about the glorious first days at home as well as the gut honest truth about postpartum depression and how I came out of it.
 And then I’d reassure you that we’re all doing just fine.

 I believe in the beautiful love of our Triune God who looks at each one of us with adoration and cares deeply for our dearest hearts.